CristianPessatti/RBras-Site/content/en/about/_index.md

 heading: ABOUT US
 title: Who we are - RBras

+historia_title: 'OUR HISTORY'

+historia_title_1: 'THE BRAZILIAN REGION OF THE INTERNATIONAL BIOMETRY SOCIETY (RBras) IN THE PERIOD FROM 1955 to 1988'
+historia_subtitle_1: '(Historical summary written by Prof. Dr. Frederico Pimentel Gomes)'
 historia_paragrafos:
 - ' The Brazilian Region of the International Biometrics Society (RBras) was founded in Campinas (SP), on July 8, 1955, during the 5th International Biometrics Congress, promoted by the International Biometrics Society.
 The founding minutes, written by Américo Groszmann, were signed by 25 members of the Society, 15 Brazilians and 10 foreigners.
 As best known, stand out among them: R.A.Fisher, D.J.
 Finney, W.G.
 Cochran, C.R.
 Rao, C.I.
 Bliss, W.J.
 Youden, A.M.
 Penha, Walter Leser, C.G.
 Fraga Jr., A. Conagin, J.M.
 Pompeu Memory, W.L.Stevens, Ruben Markus, P. Melo Freire, G.G.
 Duarte and Elza Berquó.
 As there were already 45 members of the International Society in Brazil, the Region was able to immediately begin its constitution work.'
 - 'The first President of RBras was Constantino Gonçalves Fraga Jr., from Instituto Agronômico de Campinas.
 The first Treasurer was Américo Groszmann and the first Secretary, Paulo Mello Freire.'